What it is and why it matters

 Once you've answered those initial questions about the type of data you have and the audience who'll be consuming the information, you need to prepare for the amount of data you'll be working with.
-Big data brings new challenges to visualization because large volumes, different varieties and varying velocities must be taken into account.
-Plus, data is often generated faster that it can be managed and analyzed.
+Big data brings new challenges to visualisation because large volumes, different varieties and varying velocities must be taken into account.
+Plus, data is often generated faster that it can be managed and analysed.

-There are factors you should consider, such as the cardinality of columns you’re trying to visualize.
+There are factors you should consider, such as the cardinality of columns you’re trying to visualise.
 High cardinality means there’s a large percentage of unique values (e.g., bank account numbers, because each item should be unique).
 Low cardinality means a column of data contains a large percentage of repeat values (as might be seen in a “gender” column).